Latest on coronavirus spreading in China and beyond

 - South Korea reported 161 new cases of the virus, bringing the total number of infected patients to 763 on Monday, a day after the government raised its infectious disease alert to its highest level.

-- Iran, which announced its first two cases on Wednesday, said it had confirmed 43 cases and eight deaths.
-Most of the infections were in the Shi’ite Muslim holy city of Qom.
+- Iran said it had confirmed 43 cases and eight deaths.

+- Kuwait and Bahrain recorded their first cases - three and one, respectively - all involving people who had visited Iran.
+Afghanistan also reported its first case.

+- Iraq shut a border crossing with Kuwait to travellers and trade at Kuwait’s request.

 - Hong Kong said it had 74 confirmed cases, up from 69 on Saturday.
 The death toll is three.